 To add product information, there is a tabbed section below the main description that allows you to add pricing, inventory and delivery information along with any product attributes that you have created.

-Organising your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
+Organizing your products is also very easy and uses a category system that allows you to make both parent and sub-categories which makes create a very good hierarchy for your products.
 The add product page is very simple, all you need to do is name that category and if you want to, you can add a description and images to the categories.

 You can manage a lot of your inventory directly from the product overview page using the quick edit option including price, quantity, category, SKU number, sale price and product title and URL.
 This makes updating your inventory very quick and simple to do.

-Shopify – order management is somewhat basic, especially if you want to print order information off directly from your dashboard as you are limited to just basic packing slips, fortunately there are some good apps that add some really good printable options for Shopify.
+Shopify – order management is somewhat basic, especially if you want to print order information off directly from your dashboard as you are limited to just basic packing slips, fortunately, there are some good apps that add some really good printable options for Shopify.

 Outside of order printing, Shopify has some good bulk tools including being able to update order statuses and export order information via CSV format.